 15. Zurich, Switzerland

-Swiss citizen Tina Turner has called the small town of Küsnacht overlooking Lake Zurich home since the mid ‘90s.
-Meanwhile, Dame Julie Andrews is enjoying her retirement in Gstaad, about two hours away.
+Swiss citizen Tina Turner has called the small town of Küsnacht home since the mid 1990s, while Dame Julie Andrews is enjoying her retirement in Gstaad, about two hours away.

 16. Tuscany, Italy

 You don’t have to be rich to retire in Tuscany, but the clean country lifestyle here is truly priceless.

 Resident retiree Sting is proud to call himself a “Tuscan farmer," and he personally cares for his 740-acre property near Florence.

 In addition to the many multimillion-dollar wineries and estates in Tuscany, you also can find rustic homes and apartments starting at $45,000 and updated traditional stone houses selling for just $90,000.